rust-lang/rust.vim/README.md

 ## Description

 This is a Vim plugin that provides [Rust][r] file detection, syntax highlighting, formatting, [Syntastic][syn] integration, and more.
-It requires Vim 8 or higher.
+It requires Vim 8 or higher for full functionality.
+Some things man not work on earlier versions.

 ## Installation